OBeautifulCode/AutoFakeItEasy/README.md

 Overview
 --------
 - This package makes [FakeItEasy] Dummies actually useful by wiring-them-up to real-looking test data.
-- By default, this will explode if the result is ever used: `A.Dummy<int>()`
+- By default, the results of the following call will throw if it is ever used: `A.Dummy<int>()`
-- Using AutoFakeItEasy, that same call will return a **usable, random integer**.
+- With AutoFakeItEasy, that same call will return a **usable, random integer**.
-- This makes unit tests more expressive with less lines of code.
+- This makes unit tests more expressive, with less lines of code.
 Like this:

 ```
 public void BuildShips___Should_return_empty_collection_of_ships___When_number_of_ships_is_zero_or_negative()